Mid North Coast 28-day rainfall forecast

 Mid North Coast 12-month rainfall forecast

-The hemispheric long wave pattern has remained stable in recent weeks.
-There are six main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, eastern Australia, New Zealand, the southeast Pacific, and South America.
+The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+There are four main troughs.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, the south Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 26 October to 30 October, 13 November to 17 November, and 21 November to 25 November.
-Rain events originating in the tropics and moving south are possible about 31 October to 4 November, 14 November to 18 November, and 22 November to 26 November.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 18 November to 22 November, 25 November to 29 November, and 2 December to 6 December.
+Rain events originating in the tropics and moving south are possible about 9 November to 13 November, and 24 November to 28 November.

-Over Western Australia the strongest cold fronts should occur about 26 October to 30 October, 16 November to 20 November, and 21 November to 25 November.
+Over Western Australia the strongest cold fronts should occur about 8 November to 12 November, 18 November to 22 November, and 2 December to 6 December.

 |Forecast Current Conditions Synoptic Chart Satellite Radar|

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.

 The future probability of rain in each district is estimated using output from the multi-model ensemble, combined with historical information about the difference between the model forecasts and observed rainfall.

 In this deterministic framework the skill of the forecast tends to decrease with time, however the forecasts are updated daily to provide the latest estimates of rainfall probability out to 28 days.